-Reading: Marshall and Rossman, Chapter 1 & 2

-Creswell, Chapter 2 & 3 Robson, Chapter 3

-Research example: Negotiation journal research digest (webpage)
+Reading: Creswell, Chapters 2 & 3 Robson, Chapter 3 Research examples: Negotiation journal research digest (webpage, choose one) and "Effects of Race, Sex, and Victims' Reasons for Victim-Offender Dialogue," Ian M. Borton

 To do: Initial Problem Identification, before class.
-Your first assignment will be to draft 1 page (200-700 words) detailing a problem in conflict resolution that you feel needs to be addressed with a research project.
+Your first assignment will be to draft one page (200-700 words) detailing a problem in conflict resolution that you feel needs to be addressed with a research project.
 This assignment will lead to your literature review and research question, so you should try to think of something that interests you, that you have some knowledge about and that is researchable.
-Post to class web page prior to class and respond with feedback to at least two classmates before next class.
+Post to class web page prior to class and respond with feedback to at least two classmates before the next class.